edjocute/cloudflare-jekyll/_posts/2022-04-19-cyberpanel-setup.md

 ---
 title: "Setting up CyberPanel on Ubuntu 20"
 date: 2022-04-19T00:30:00+08:00
+last_modified_at: 2022-04-19T21:30:00+08:00
 categories:
-  - blog
+  - Blog
 tags:
-  - web
+  - Web
 ---

-This page serves to collect the instructions for installing and setting up CyberPanel on Ubuntu 20.
+My reminder for installing and setting up CyberPanel on Ubuntu 20.

 1) Add new user and allow sudo: